 The Clery Act requires that all colleges and universities disclose crimes that have occurred on their campus to the federal government.

 Note: Clery reporting is based on geography, and the reporting boundaries vary from DPS’s actual patrol boundaries.
-For additional details on the disctinction between our patrolled and Clery-protected zones, please read our section on Clery geography.
+For additional details on the distinction between our patrolled and Clery-protected zones, please read our section on Clery geography.